 I remember arriving in Iqaluit to a small blizzard (remember, it’s May) before moving my stuff into a tiny townhouse in the center of the town.
 I had two roommates, both having just arrived in Nunavut as well.
-We three women were the newest employees to a tourism company.
+We, three women, were the newest employees to a tourism company.

 Cold and lonely in the north

 There were in total five employees, plus the owner, though he was often travelling and attending to the guides in other parts of the arctic.
 I was the youngest; the others’ ages ranged from 28 to 50-something, and I had just turned 20.
 Though much older than me, I became friends with the other guides quickly.
 This was bound to happen, as we spent literally all of our time together.